randyhyle/CS313E/README.md

 # CS313E
-- Contains projects/assignments from Shyamal Mitra's CS313E class.
+- Contains projects/assignments from the CS313E class.